Tracking antibiotic consumption within a country is an important component of a national action plan.

 Sales data on medicines are often kept by government agencies responsible for pharmaceuticals.
 The focus is often financial, but accurate volume data may be associated.
 For instance European countries that report consumption data to the European Surveillance of Antimicrobial Consumption Network (ESAC-Net) provide national sales and/or reimbursement data from health insurance systems.

-For information on how to measure antibiotic consumption in health care, community and in the animal sector, see MEASURE: Consumption.
+For more information on how to measure antibiotic consumption in health care, community and in the animal sector, see MEASURE: Consumption.
 How to examine if the correct antibiotic is used for the correct indication is described in MEASURE: Appropriate use.
 For resistance surveillance, see Surveillance of antibiotic resistance.

 Resources below have been sorted into the following tables:

 |GLASS methodology for surveillance of national antimicrobial consumption||Document that provides an overview of the methodology for GLASS-AMC – the GLASS component on surveillance of national antimicrobial consumption, and its principles for data collection and reporting.
 See also the GLASS manual on the management of antimicrobial consumption data. and GLASS guide for national surveillance systems for monitoring antimicrobial consumption in hospitals.
 Additional support tools, It tools and reports can be found at the WHO GLASS page.|